Vietnamese Centipede Care and Maintenance

 The Importance of Basic Care

 Trust me, proper care of your centipede will provide mutual safety and may potentially extend the life of your specimen.
-Vietnamese Centipedes are sensitive to stress, and will attack anything that it considers a threat, which is basically any disturbance.
-Follow these steps to provide a comfortable environment; a happy centipede is a happy owner.
+Vietnamese Centipedes are sensitive to stress, and will attack anything they consider a threat.
+This can include almost any physical disturbance.
+Follow these steps to provide a comfortable environment.
+A happy centipede is a happy owner.

 Make sure the lid has plenty of breathing holes that are smaller than her head width, but not so many that too much humidity escapes.
 When specimens are introduced to a new environment, they will thoroughly explore every inch of the jar, and will then begin to create a burrow of which most of its time will be spent until nighttime, or when is hungry.
 Once the proper environment has been established, you must begin to prepare the enclosure for the climate which they are used to.